gauravmeee/My_md_Notes/6. Programming/Tutorial/Harry_OOPS.md

 - This was the major problem with the languages like c which work upon functions or procedure (hence the name procedural programming languages)
 - As a result, the possibility of not addressing the problem in an affective manner was high.
 - Also, as data was almost neglected, data security was easily compromised.
-- Using classes solves this problem by modelling programs as real world scenario
+- Using classes solves this problem by modelling programs as real world scenario.

 ### Procedure Oriented Programming
 - consists of writing a set of instructions for the computer to follow